girmaD/Note-Taker/README.md

  * npm i -> will insall the dependecies

 ## How To Use The App
-- launch the app either on the terminal or heroku url
+- launch the app either on the terminal or [heroku](https://limitless-falls-73421.herokuapp.com/)
 - write note title and note text and click the save button
 - to retrieve saved notes - click the lists on the left side of the page.
 - to write a new note clike the pen icon on the top right corner